UWB-ACM/Hackathon-Docs-2020/_docs/coc.md

 The gist of the Code of Conduct is:

 * be respectful to each other
-* don't plagarize other people's work
+* don't plagiarize other people's work
 * breaking these rules will have consequences

 ### Harassment